sourcegraph-ce/terraform-provider-nks/website/docs/index.html.markdown

 ---
-layout: "stackpoint"
+layout: "nks"
-page_title: "Provider: StackPoint"
+page_title: "Provider: NKS"
-sidebar_current: "docs-stackpoint-index"
+sidebar_current: "docs-nks-index"
 description: |-
-  A provider for StackPointCloud.
+  A provider for NKS.
 ---

-# StackPoint Provider
+# NKS Provider

-The StackPoint provider gives the ability to deploy and configure resources using the StackPointCloud API.
+The NKS provider gives the ability to deploy and configure resources using the NKS API.

 Use the navigation to the left to read about the available data sources and resources.